 - 1. MC type cable is acceptable for electrical and fire alarm concealed applications such as walls and ceiling.
 Installation and support of the MC type cable shall comply with current NEC. - 2.
 Minimum conduit size shall be 3/4".
 All empty conduits shall have a 65-lb. test polymer (or equivalent) pull string tied off at both ends. - 3.
 Galvanized rigid steel conduit shall be hot-dipped galvanized steel inside and outside comply with UL Standard 6, Federal Specification WW-C-581-D and ANSI C 80.1.
-Galvanized rigid steel conduit shall be used for the following: - a.
+Galvanized rigid steel conduit can be used for the following:

+- a.
 Buried raceways in concrete slabs (except for main services which shall be PVC conduit concrete encased ductbank) or in the ground.
 Where directly buried, two coats of asphaltic compound shall be applied. - b.
 Interior high voltage runs. - c.
 Exposed exterior raceways. - d.
 Any raceway in hazardous areas. - e.
 Termination of ductbank runs through concrete and into equipment or indoor areas. - 4.
 Electro-Galvanized Steel Metallic Tubing (EMT) shall comply with UL Standard 797, Federal Specification WW-C-563 and ANSI C 80.3.
-EMT shall be used for the following: - a.
+EMT can be used for the following: - a.
 Interior branch circuits that are exposed. - b.
 Interior exposed feeders. - c.
 Interior exposed motor circuit wiring. - d.
-Interior exposed control, Fire alarm, signal and sound wiring. - 5.
-Rigid Plastic Conduit, Schedule 40 PVC, shall be used for the following: - a.
+Interior exposed control, Fire alarm, signal and sound wiring. - e.
+Use compression fittings only.
+Set screw type fittings are unacceptable. - 5.
+Rigid Plastic Conduit, Schedule 40 PVC, can be used for the following: - a.
 Underground primary or secondary service ductbank encased in red concrete, rigid galvanized steel elbows shall be used where the conduit is run through concrete slab.
 Also a separate grounding conductor with green insulation shall be provided in these runs. - b.
 Underground telephone service ductbank encased in concrete. - c.
-Lightning protection down leads, and individual ground conductors.
+Lightning protection down leads, and individual ground conductors. - d.
+Interior branch circuits that are exposed in wet or caustic environments. - e.
+Interior exposed feeders in wet or caustic environments.